 Once we had everything taken apart I measured the height of the gap left behind by the TV so that I could find how tall our new version of the cabinet needed to be.
 I then cut the two vertical pieces to my measured height minus 1/2 an inch because my bottom extended the cabinet height by 1/2 an inch.

 Side Note: For this step, it is important to know how the bottom and top of your cabinet attaches, for example, our vertical pieces rested on top of the bottom piece.
 This, in turn, created an extra 1/2 that needed to be accounted for.
 I cut my two vertical pieces 1/2 shorter than my decided upon height.

 In the picture below you can see the reattaching of the top piece to both the vertical pieces.

-On top of needing to cut out the circle pattern it was also not the right size because we were brining it up flush with the other cabinets.
-Before it had hung down below them by about 10 inches, while getting smaller the farther down it went.
-To create the right size half circle I needed to measure the change in distance.
+On top of needing to cut out the circle pattern, it was also not the right size because we were bringing it up flush with the other cabinets.
+Before it had hung down below them by about 10 inches while getting smaller the farther down it went.
+To create the right size half-circle I needed to measure the change in distance.

 Once that was cut to the right size we added it to the top and sides we had already put together, and could now see a miniature version of what we had started with.
 The only problem being that the TV wasn’t going back, so we needed something new to cover the front.

 We decided to build a cabinet using some plywood and lath wood we had lying around.

 Above you can see the bundle of lath wood we had.
 Below you can see that we cut a few pieces to frame the plywood we had cut to size.

 At this point, we had the cabinet completely re-made, and since we were using the same materials, for the most part, I was able to take it back over to the RV and put all the screws back in the same places.
 Next, we added a couple of hinges to the cabinet door we just made and attached it.